 “Asthma is one of your most chronic childhood diseases,” says Dr. Cindy Jon, a pediatric pulmonologist affiliated with Children’s Memorial Hermann and an expert at diagnosing children’s asthma.
 “It doesn’t just last a week—it lasts months or even years.”

 Asthma is an inflammation of the lungs that narrows the airways and makes breathing difficult, causing wheezing and coughing.
 Causes can be environmental or genetic.
-“I tell parents that if the mom has asthma,” says Dr. Jon, “there’s a 30 to 50 percent chance it’ll be passed on to the child, and a 20 to 30 percent chance if the father has it.”
+“I tell parents that if the mom has asthma,” says Dr. Jon, “there’s a 30% to 50% chance it’ll be passed on to the child, and a 20% to 30% chance if the father has it.”
 Environmental triggers include cold weather, viral illness, and allergens such as dust mites, mold, or pollen—something we in Houston know a thing or two about.

 Parents need to know, Dr. Jon cautions, that not all wheezing indicates asthma.
 If you believe your child might suffer from the condition, consult a doctor immediately.
 The initial treatment is environment control, including removal of triggers such as dust mites and reduced exposure to allergy-causing plants.
 If that doesn’t control the symptoms, patients take medication, with intermittent symptoms treated by prescriptions that relax the smooth muscles of the lower airway, and more severe cases controlled by daily use of inhaled anti-inflammatory medicines.